Last Updated on October 31, 2022 by Lawrence Berezin

 So, now what?

 I agree with Gridlock Sam.
-If you are one of the unlucky recipients of one or more of these bogus parking tickets, fight ’em!
+If you are one of the unlucky recipients of these bogus parking tickets, fight ’em!

 -Expired registration tickets were suspended by Gov. Cuomo’s executive orders for all registrations expiring on or after March 1, 2020.
 My registration was due to expire on __________.

--Expired inspection tickets were suspended by Gov. Cuomo’s executive orders for all inspections stickers expiring on or after March 20, 2020.
+-Expired inspection tickets were suspended by Gov. Cuomo’s executive orders for all inspection stickers expiring on or after March 20, 2020.
 My inspection sticker was due to expire on ________________.